kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 right before the query.
 That's obviously PHP, and in order to understand this line, I have to tell you more.

 I use [CodeIgniter](https://codeigniter.com/), and as far as I remember, in the earlier days they had a module named `Active_record`.
 Anyway, I wrote an `Active Record Class` which takes care of everything I like.
 This is what the `dba` stands for.
-So this class has a member `comment`.
+So this class has a property `comment`.

     public $comment = '';

-The query method of that class makes use of this member.
+The query method of that class makes use of this property.
 That's all.

 I don't write this line by typing, that would be cruel.
 Instead I use [AutoHotkey](https://autohotkey.com/) extensively, so I might have defined a hotkey to produce this line.